 Terry's first association with angling was as a young boy when his father would take him for a day’s fishing.
 Terry soon became involved in the management of the Metropolitan Police Angling Society’s fisheries and he had great success in developing excellent stillwater and rivers fisheries.

 Terry retired from his post as Detective Superintendent in 1992.
-Becoming secretary of the Lee Valley Angling Consultative Association, he quickly revamping the organisation bringing together more than 100 angling clubs throughout the Lee & Stort catchment.
-He quickly established positive communications with representatives from the Environment Agency, British Waterways, Lee Valley Regional Park Authority and many other environmental organisations.
+Becoming secretary of the Lee Valley Angling Consultative Association (LVACA), he quickly revamped the organisation, bringing together more than 100 angling clubs throughout the Lee & Stort catchment.
+He established positive communications with representatives from the Environment Agency, British Waterways, Lee Valley Regional Park Authority and many other environmental organisations.

-One of his greatest achievements was the formation of the Lee Anglers’ Consortium in 1992.
+One of his greatest achievements was the formation of the Lee Anglers’ Consortium (LAC) in 1992.
 The navigable Lee running downstream from Hertford to Bow was managed by British Waterways (now the Canal & River Trust).
-Terry quietly told the young Fisheries Manager, John Ellis, that he was a little incompetent and suggested forming a consortium to take over.
+Terry quietly told the young fisheries manager, John Ellis, that he was a little incompetent and suggested forming a consortium to take over.
 More than 50 clubs formed the LAC.

-He also served as an ACA Committee member, a member of the Anglian Regional Fisheries Consultative Forum and the Lower Ouse and Fenlands Fisheries Association.
-He sat on the BW Fisheries Liaison committee and advised IWAAC on fisheries matters.
-Terry was also a member of the National Federation of Anglers, Salmon & Trout Association, Freshwater Biological Association and a Fellow of the Institute of Fisheries Management.
+He also served as an ACA Committee member, a member of the Anglian Regional Fisheries Consultative Forum, and the Lower Ouse and Fenlands Fisheries Association.
+He sat on the British Waterways Fisheries Liaison committee and advised IWAAC on fisheries matters.
+Terry was also a member of the National Federation of Anglers, Salmon & Trout Association, Freshwater Biological Association, and a Fellow of the Institute of Fisheries Management.
 In late 2005 he was appointed by DEFRA as Chairman of the Anglian RFERAC.